dystudio/openfaas-imagecrawler/README.md

-# openfaas-imagecrawler
+# OpenFaaS ImageCrawler

-An [openfaas](https://www.openfaas.com/) function which is an image crawler that returns a list of jpg and png images on a site
+An [OpenFaaS](https://www.openfaas.com/) function which is an image crawler that returns a list of jpg and png images on a site
 ```bash
 # deploy
 faas-cli deploy -f stack.yml